SayyidAbdullah14/Exploratory_Data_Analysis_on_Alumni_Career/README.md

-## Overview
+## 📌 Overview

-This project performs exploratory data analysis on alumni outcome data to uncover patterns related to graduate profiles, employment trends, and career pathways.
+This project explores alumni outcome data through exploratory data analysis (EDA) to uncover patterns related to graduation cohorts and employment outcomes.

+The analysis includes data cleaning, missing value handling, descriptive statistics, and visualization of key variables such as enrollment year, graduation year, and job acquisition time after graduation.

-Using data visualization and insight-driven analysis, the project identifies meaningful patterns from alumni data that can support institutional evaluation and strategic decision-making.
+Through insight-driven analysis, this project aims to identify trends in graduate employability and provide data-informed perspectives that can support academic evaluation and career outcome assessment.

-The analysis includes data cleaning, descriptive analytics, visualization, and insight extraction using Python.
+## 🔍 Key Analysis

+* Data preprocessing and missing value assessment
+* Distribution analysis of admission and graduation cohorts
+* Analysis of job acquisition waiting time
+* Visualization of alumni employment patterns

+## 🛠 Tools

+* Python
+* Pandas
+* Matplotlib
+* Exploratory Data Analysis (EDA)

+## 💡 Key Insight

+This project demonstrates how alumni data can be transformed into actionable insights for understanding employability trends and supporting institutional decision-making.